shaonsust/poll-app/README.md

 ## License

 The source code is free.
-It is taken from django's [official documentation page](https://docs.djangoproject.com/en/3.0/intro/tutorial01/).
+This has taken from django's [official documentation page](https://docs.djangoproject.com/en/3.0/intro/tutorial01/).